PaCC champion awards

 The perfect way to say thank you for the great work done by people in Brighton and Hove.

 Help us identify a professional, a team or an organisation in the Social Care, Health, Education or Voluntary Sector who has gone that extra mile for you and your child during the past 12 months.
-Help us making them PaCC 2019 Champions!
-You can nominate online by clicking the button below.
+Help us make them PaCC 2023 Champions!

 See who was awarded what and hear from the people that nominated them.

 PaCC Award 2022 for Excellence in the Education Sector goes to Sam Kaiser, SENCO a Downs Junior School, Brighton: “Sam has a really lovely approach and is the epitome of what a true SENCO partner and collaborator should be, along this journey of caring for a child or young person with additional needs.
 She supports, provides safe space, is constantly seeking to improve the provision in school, looking for new and creative ways to expand the help available for our young people and families.
 Sam has at all times walked beside us on this journey and never once questioned or doubted that needs had to be met.
 She’s never made us feel like we had to convince her of an issue that needed input and has always campaigned to ensure knowledge and communication is shared with the right professionals”

 PaCC Award 2022 for Excellence in the Education Sector goes to Amanda James, Maths teacher KS4 at PRU, Brighton: “Amanda has supported my child and gone over and above, building their confidence by showing understanding, taking the time to understand them.
 Encouraging them in a nurturing way”